Yomguithereal/baobab-react/docs/mixins.md

 var List = React.createClass({

-  // Let's branch the component to the wanted list in the tree
+  // Let's branch the component
   mixins: [mixins.branch],

   // Mapping the paths we want to get from the tree.